qteatime/kate/docs/source/dev/manual/packing/configuration.rst

 .. rubric:: Footnotes

-.. [#f2] Kart counts the UTF-16 codepoints.
+.. [#f2] Packaging tools count the UTF-16 codepoints.
 So one character might count as multiple ones (e.g.: Japanese characters and emojis often count as two or more characters).